Assisted dying

 What happens after I have requested assisted dying?

-Your doctor must discuss the prognosis for your illness.
-A ‘prognosis’ is a doctor’s opinion about what the likely course of your illness is.
+Your doctor must talk to you about their opinion of the likely course of your illness (their “prognosis”).
 They will discuss the process of assisted dying with you and make sure that you understand your other options for end-of-life care.

 Your doctor should also encourage you to discuss your wish with others such as whānau, friends, and counsellors.